What is ‘lining’?

-If an artwork is severely torn or a large hole is made, conservators will assess what the most suitable method for a seamless repair will be.
-For small tears, a thread-by-thread repair will be sufficient and provide full stabilisation.
+If artwork is severely torn or a large hole is made, conservators will assess what the most suitable method for a seamless repair will be.
+For small tears, a thread-to-thread repair will be sufficient and provide full stabilisation.
 In other cases where the tear or damage covers a large proportion of the painting, lining may be the most appropriate option.
-This will fully restore the structure stability that the painting has been lacking by providing comprehensive support.
+This will fully restore the structural stability that the painting has been lacking by providing comprehensive support.

 In the photographs below, the painting has a large tear that has been previously poorly repaired and had large patches placed over the back.
 It is lacking the necessary support and structure an artwork of its size requires.

 Many artworks of a certain age will suffer from some deterioration of the original canvas in their lifetime.
 This may be due to accidental damage, mistreatment or the ageing effects of the canvas and materials that have been used.